 This is a staple in OTC products for athlete’s foot, ringworm, and jock itch.
 It comes in a cream, powder, spray, or liquid.
 You may feel relief after 2 to 3 days, but keep using it for at least 2 weeks after symptoms disappear.

 You can buy it as a cream or lotion.

 You may know this by its brand name, Lamisil.
 You can buy it over the counter as a cream, gel, spray, or powder.
-Or you can ask your doctor for the tablets.
+Or you can ask your doctor to prescribe the drug in pill form.
 Take one tablet each day for 12 weeks.
 It’ll kill toenail fungus, but it may take a few months to see full results.
 Also, you will need to be tested periodically to make sure the drug has not affected your liver function.

 Tea Tree Oil

 This oil comes from a tree in Australia.
 It’s a popular treatment for many conditions, including foot fungus.
 Research shows it works as well as clotrimazole, which is found in many OTC treatments.

 You probably already use this to treat chest colds.
 But did you know vapor rub is also a popular home remedy for toenail fungus?
 There’s not a lot of proof that it works.
 But in one very small study -- just 18 people -- more than half said it did.